- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had shingles (a painful rash that occurs after infection with herpes zoster or chickenpox), hepatitis B (a virus that infects the liver and may cause severe liver damage), glaucoma (a type of eye disease), high blood pressure, or breathing problems or a lung disease such as chronic obstructive pulmonary disease (COPD; a group of lung diseases, which includes chronic bronchitis and emphysema).
+- tell your doctor if you have or have ever had shingles (a painful rash that occurs after infection with herpes zoster or chickenpox), hepatitis B (a virus that infects the liver and may cause severe liver damage), or breathing problems.
 If you are being treated for amyloidosis, tell your doctor if you have heart failure or heart disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 You should use birth control to prevent pregnancy during your treatment with daratumumab and hyaluronidase-fihj and for at least 3 months after your final dose.
 Talk to your doctor about types of birth control that will work for you.
 If you become pregnant while receiving daratumumab and hyaluronidase-fihj injection, call your doctor.